Kartikey-gupta26/news/README.md

-I tried creating a news website that shows you top news from selected countries.
+I tried creating a news website that shows you top news from selected countries.<br>
-News are fetched through api provided from newsapi.org
+News are fetched through api provided from newsapi.org <br>
-#Things left to do#
+#Things left to do#<br>
--Get news based on what you search in search box -Improve design and styling
+-Get news based on what you search in search box<br>
+-Improve design and styling <br>